fixrb/fix/docs/_posts/2015-09-03-a-fresh-take-on-ruby-testing.md

 ---
 layout: post
-title: "Fix 0.7: A Fresh Take on Ruby Testing"
+title: "A Fresh Take on Ruby Testing"
 description: "Introducing Fix 0.7, a minimalist Ruby testing framework focused on clear specifications and pure Ruby objects, built in just 148 lines of code."
 date: 2015-09-03 12:00:00 +0100
 author: Cyril Kato